Sunday, April 7, 2013

 3) Keep it simple.

 Like Lianne, I use Wikitree all the time.
 I research with one tab open and make a profile in the other tab in WikiTree.
 Sometimes I categorize the profiles by locations.
 Sometimes I edit, write some biography or post a follow-through on the sources I have accessed.
 WikiTree is a great genealogy cloud if your hardware at home fails.
-I am not big on uploading gedcoms to public trees so I enter my findings one-by-one manually as I work along which helps me analyze my research deeper.
+I am not big on uploading gedcoms to public trees so I enter my findings one-by-one manually as I work which helps me analyze my research deeper.
 It's extremely convenient to access wherever I am located.
-It works great on my Kindle Fire when I am traveling.There are many " widgets " to view your input.
-I like the privacy settings, the geocoding for locations and the printing capabilities.
-I can also upload images of documentation ( like a free cloud ).
+It works great on my Kindle Fire when I am traveling.There are many "widgets" to view your input.
+I like the privacy settings, the geocoding and the printing capabilities.
+I can also upload images of documentation (like a free cloud).
 I did not mention the side benefit of other family collaborators that found me on WikiTree.

-My core work is still lodged into my computer software and I always have my spreadsheets but it's very liberating to use WikiTree as I can see my work gets out there.
+My family research is still lodged on my computer software and I will always have my spreadsheets but it's very liberating to use WikiTree to share your research.
 I am not going to say anymore on how WikiTree can help you but it's working for me.
-You can become a guest at www.wikitree.com to see if the wiki way works for you and then, join, for free.
+You can become a guest at www.wikitree.com to see if the WikiTree way works for you and then, join, for free.